 Our brain is designed to keep us safe, not to be uncomfortable.
 So when attempting to run longer distances, you have to be able to play between your brain and your spirit.
-And some days you have to listen to your spirit.
+And in the later stages of any new distance, you have to rely on the spirit.

 It was exhausting when I ran 116 miles across the state of Florida.
 When running such a long distance, at some point your body gives up, and your mind takes over.

 But on this occasion, my mind struggled as well due to the courses repetitious manner.
 The course was one straight road across the entire state.
 The road had the same slight incline the whole way, and every mile of the last 30 miles looked identical.
 The trees all looked similar, along with the corresponding painted line.
 The bushes appeared identical, along a road with hundreds of sewer pipes the exact distance apart.
 The sky stayed the same color blue.
 The road was the same color black.
 I kept running and running, and the end seemed it would never come.
 It began driving me insane!